noraliu13/ECE302/README.md

 - Signal handlers can handle or ignore signals.
 - Non-blocking waits and signal-driven waits provide flexibility in process management.
 - Proper cleanup is essential to avoid **zombies** and **resource leaks**.

--
+---

-# Lecture 7: Operating Systems - Processes and Pipes
+# Lecture 7: Processes and Pipes

 ## 1. Overview
 - Today’s focus: process creation, zombies/orphans, signals, and interprocess communication (IPC) via pipes.